yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. September 2013–January 2015.
 External Teaching Assistant of Programming Practical, Faculty of Science and Technology, Ryukoku University, Japan (Role: teaching assistant of R language; No. of participants = 5-10)

 ## Panels, boards, and reviewing activities
+1. April 2025–Present.
+Associate Editor of **_Plant Species Biology_**
 1. April 2024–Present.
 Organizing committee member of the poster presentation for high-school students, Ecological Society of Japan
 1. January 2019–December 2024.
 Editorial board member of the Society for the Study of Species Biology, Japan
 1. October 2023–November 2024.
-Guest editor for the special issue "Ecology and Evolution", **_Plant and Cell Physiology_**
+Guest editor for the special issue "Ecology and Evolution" in **_Plant and Cell Physiology_**
 1. April 2020–December 2021.
 Reviewing editor of **_Journal of Evolutionary Biology_**
 1. December 2022.
 Organizing committee member of the 52nd symposium of the Study of Species Biology, Japan, <https://sites.google.com/view/sssb2020shiga>
 1. November 2016.
 Organizing committee member of 5th Japan-Taiwan Ecology Workshop, Kyoto, Japan, <https://sites.google.com/site/jtecolw5th/>
 1. Total 54 peer-review activities verified by the Web of Science, <https://www.webofscience.com/wos/author/rid/N-7939-2013>.

 ## Active memberships in scientific societies
-1. American Society of Naturalists (Lifetime membership since October 2017)
+1. American Society of Naturalists (October 2017–Present)
 1. Ecological Society of Japan (October 2011–Present)
-1. European Society for Evolutionary Biology (April 2020–December 2025)
+1. European Society for Evolutionary Biology (December 2020–Present)
 1. Japanese Society of Plant Physiologists (January 2018–Present)
 1. Society for the Study of Species Biology (December 2010–Present)
 1. Society of Evolutionary Studies, Japan (November 2024–Present)